dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 ```

 ### Docker installation
-I and SimpleDet guys strongly recommend you to install SimpleDet with docker.
+I and SimpleDet guys would strongly recommend you to use SimpleDet by docker image.
 Don't worry even if you are not docker person.
 Refer to this link,
 <https://dongjuns.github.io/machine/learning/Machine-Learning-Set-up/>
 ---

 ## SimpleDet with docker
-Finally we came to here, we can use SimpleDet docker image!
+Finally we arrived here,
+then we can use SimpleDet docker image!
 <https://github.com/TuSimple/simpledet/blob/master/doc/INSTALL.md>
 ```
 nvidia-docker run -it -v $HOST-SIMPLEDET-DIR:$CONTAINER-WORKDIR rogerchen/simpledet:cuda10 zsh
 ```

-You can use the docker image by instantly, like this.
+You can use the docker image instantly, like this.
 ```
 nvidia-docker run -it rogerchen/simpledet:cuda10 zsh
 ```

 But with that option '-v', we can share the files between the docker container and your own workspace.
-Docker container has volatility, so we can't save our job result after working from docker container, basically.
+Docker container has volatility, so we can't save our work result after working from docker container, basically.
-But by that '-v', we can connect between the docker container and your own workspace.
+But with '-v' option, we can connect between the docker container and your own workspace.

-About this line, '$HOST-SIMPLEDET-DIR:$CONTAINER-WORKDIR'
+And look at this line,
+'$HOST-SIMPLEDET-DIR:$CONTAINER-WORKDIR'
-$HOST-SIMPLEDET-DIR: Docker container에서도 사용하고 싶은 디렉토리, 안입력하면 default docker container 이용.
+- $HOST-SIMPLEDET-DIR: Docker container에서도 사용하고 싶은 디렉토리, 안입력하면 default docker container 이용.
-$CONTAINER-WORKDIR: Docker container에 경로를 지정해서 HOST-SIMPLEDET-DIR의 파일들을 사용할 수 있음.
+- $CONTAINER-WORKDIR: Docker container에 경로를 지정해서 HOST-SIMPLEDET-DIR의 파일들을 사용할 수 있음.

 ```
 (base) dongjun@dongjun-System-Product-Name:~/djplace$ ls